sgagnon/felix/README.md

 ### Acknowledgements

-Thanks to Amitai Shenhav for scripts/MATLAB code snippets that have been used/modified in this repository.
+Thanks to Amitai Shenhav, Kelly Hennigan, and the Wagner Lab for scripts/MATLAB code snippets that have been used/modified in this repository.